A growing array of world events impacts the future. For example:

 What does this have to do with planning?
 Everything.

-Planners are at the core of local, regional, and national change.
+Planners are at the core of local, regional, national and global change.